wtsi-hpag/Scaff10X/README.md

 q2=/lustre/scratch116/vr/projects/Tes1_S4_L008_R2_001.fastq.gz \

-		             The scaff10x pipeline will read the gzipped files, trim the barcodes and pipe to bwa for alignment The input.dat can be local or with full path
+		             The scaff10x pipeline will read the gzipped files, trim the barcodes and pipe to bwa for alignment There will be no sam file anymore in this way.
+The input.dat can be local or with full path

                 ==========
 	        input.sam:   input a sam file if it already exists,